altostratous/runner/README.md

-This is the first readme file.
+# runner
+This is a java application which manages heavy tasks running.